microsoft/MonitoFi/README.md

 Pleae Refer to deploy.sh script for adding various datasources and configurations related to grafana with curl commands.

-Run this command to run MiFi against your NiFi Cluster :
+Run this command to run MonitoFi against your NiFi Cluster :

 ```sh
 docker run \